Shawn-Bellazan-jr/template-project/config/README.md

 # `config/` Directory

-This directory contains configuration files for the project.
+This directory contains configuration files and settings for the project.
+It includes Gradle build scripts and other configurations necessary for running the project.

 ## Structure

-- `env/`: Environment-specific configurations (e.g., `development`, `production`).
-- `database.js`: Database connection settings.
-- `apiConfig.js`: API keys and endpoints.
+- `gradle/`: Contains Gradle wrapper scripts and additional Gradle configuration.
+- `settings.gradle.kts`: Configures project-level settings and module inclusion.
+- `build.gradle.kts`: The Kotlin DSL build script defining project dependencies, plugins, tasks, and settings.
+- `dependencies.gradle.kts`: (Optional) Separate file for managing project dependencies.

 ## Guidelines

-- Never commit sensitive information like API keys directly to the repository.
-Use environment variables instead.
+- Use environment variables for sensitive information like API keys and database credentials.
-- Make sure to update configurations for new environments or settings.
+- Keep dependencies updated by using tools like Dependabot or Gradle Version Catalog.
+- Organize build logic using buildSrc for custom tasks or plugin management.